U.S. Global Investors (NASDAQ:GROW) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of U.S. Global Investors (NASDAQ:GROW – Free Report) in a research note released on Friday morning.
-The brokerage issued a hold rating on the asset manager’s stock.
+StockNews.com started coverage on shares of U.S. Global Investors (NASDAQ:GROW – Free Report) in a report issued on Saturday.
+The firm issued a hold rating on the asset manager’s stock.

-U.S. Global Investors (NASDAQ:GROW – Get Free Report) last posted its quarterly earnings data on Thursday, December 14th.
+U.S. Global Investors (NASDAQ:GROW – Get Free Report) last posted its earnings results on Thursday, December 14th.
 The asset manager reported ($0.01) earnings per share (EPS) for the quarter.
-The firm had revenue of $3.13 million for the quarter.
-U.S. Global Investors had a return on equity of 5.51% and a net margin of 20.78%.
+U.S. Global Investors had a net margin of 20.78% and a return on equity of 5.51%.
+The firm had revenue of $3.13 million during the quarter.

 U.S. Global Investors Cuts Dividend

-Large investors have recently made changes to their positions in the company.
-IHT Wealth Management LLC bought a new position in U.S. Global Investors during the 2nd quarter worth about $32,000.
-Morgan Stanley increased its holdings in U.S. Global Investors by 208,833.3% during the 4th quarter.
-Morgan Stanley now owns 12,536 shares of the asset manager’s stock worth $36,000 after purchasing an additional 12,530 shares in the last quarter.
-Jane Street Group LLC bought a new position in U.S. Global Investors during the 2nd quarter worth about $96,000.
-EA Series Trust bought a new position in U.S. Global Investors during the 2nd quarter worth about $113,000.
-Finally, Millennium Management LLC boosted its stake in shares of U.S. Global Investors by 150.8% during the 4th quarter.
-Millennium Management LLC now owns 49,463 shares of the asset manager’s stock worth $143,000 after buying an additional 29,738 shares during the last quarter.
-Institutional investors own 25.20% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of GROW.
+IHT Wealth Management LLC acquired a new stake in U.S. Global Investors in the 2nd quarter worth $32,000.
+Morgan Stanley grew its position in U.S. Global Investors by 208,833.3% in the 4th quarter.
+Morgan Stanley now owns 12,536 shares of the asset manager’s stock worth $36,000 after purchasing an additional 12,530 shares during the last quarter.
+Jane Street Group LLC acquired a new stake in U.S. Global Investors in the 2nd quarter worth $96,000.
+EA Series Trust acquired a new stake in U.S. Global Investors in the 2nd quarter worth $113,000.
+Finally, Millennium Management LLC grew its position in U.S. Global Investors by 150.8% in the 4th quarter.
+Millennium Management LLC now owns 49,463 shares of the asset manager’s stock worth $143,000 after purchasing an additional 29,738 shares during the last quarter.
+25.20% of the stock is currently owned by institutional investors and hedge funds.

 U.S. Global Investors, Inc is a publicly owned investment manager.
 It primarily provides its services to investment companies.
 The firm is a large advisory firm, an investment adviser to an investment company which provides portfolio management for investment companies.
 The firm manages and launches equity/balanced funds, fixed income funds and other funds.